 Back to Camp / Hotel by afternoon.
 Later excursion to Turtuk.
 A place that needs to be mentioned in Leh district of Jammu and Kashmir is Turtuk, a small village that lies on the banks of the Shyok River in the Nubra valley region and consists predominantly of the Muslim population.
 The place has vast greenery and serene beauty and is a hidden gem due to its spectacular flora including a wide number of apricot trees.
 The place has recently opened up for tourists and is still unexplored.

 After an early breakfast, check-out and visit Deskit monastery.
-Then Drive To Pangong Lake, en-route Visiting Shyok.
+Then Drive To Pangong Lake, en-route Visit Shyok.
 Arrive Pangong Lake, check-in at your pre-booked accommodation.

 Watch the mesmerizing Sunrise over The Pangong Lake (14,000 Ft).